Baseline-Blockchain/baseline-node/docs/configuration.md

 `subsidy_halving_interval` now represents the *half-life* of the smooth exponential subsidy curve.
 Every `subsidy_halving_interval` blocks (~4.16 million by default, or ~2.6 years) the per-block reward falls by 50% without a discrete cliff, and the geometric decay converges to ~300 million BLINE total supply.

+`foundation_address` sets the pay-to-pubkey-hash address that receives the 1% Foundation allocation from every subsidy.
+Update this to the Foundation-controlled private key before launching a public network; every validator must use the same address or the chain will fork (the value is part of the consensus lock).

 ### Time Sync

 - `ntp.enabled`: toggles the asynchronous NTP client.
 Disable if the host already enforces strict kernel time discipline and you do not want outbound UDP traffic.